Get

 The first port of call will be your own veterinarian, as they might provide care 24/7.
 Either a human being will answer the phone, or instructions will be left on the voicemail as to what to do and who to call.
 Sometimes, practices divert their out-of-hours (emergency) work to dedicated emergency vets and emergency veterinary practices in order to provide the best care possible.
 These may be further away and more costly.

-When you register with your veterinary practice, check what the regime is for emergencies in case you need to use it.
+When you register with a veterinary practice, check what the regime is for emergencies in case you need to use it.
 Equally, if their emergency protocols are not to your liking, it gives you a chance to seek out alternatives.

 When finding an emergency vet (if you can’t call your regular one), then a quick search on the Internet is likely your fastest option.
 The following qualities need consideration about who to choose, and ideally, it is better to do this before such an event.
 Things to consider include their reputation, accessibility, convenience, cost, payment plans, closeness, staff, and care.
 Ideally, you’d have this all sorted out before an emergency takes place.
 However, it’s called an “emergency” for a reason, and getting your dog help as soon as possible is of the utmost importance.